North Carolina's transgender rights battle isn't over

 The plaintiffs are urging the judge to consider the plight of a transgender elementary student from Wilmington who’s barred from using the girls’ bathrooms.

-The girl's mother, Ericka Myers, said in court documents that doctors have recommended her daughter live as a female in all aspects of her life.
-But Myers said the principal told her in 2017 that it was illegal for her daughter, then 8, to use the girls' bathrooms.
+The girl’s mother said in court documents that doctors have recommended her daughter live as a female in all aspects of her life.
+But court documents say the child's mother was told by a principal that it was illegal for her daughter, then 8, to use the girls’ bathrooms.

-The girl was offered use of a nurse's restroom or one in the teacher's lounge, but Myers said that her daughter feels humiliated and singled out for being "the only student forced to use them."
+The girl was offered use of a nurse’s restroom or one in the teacher’s lounge, but her mother said that her daughter feels humiliated and singled out for being the only student forced to use them.

-New Hanover County Schools issued a statement declining to comment on Myers' account, but said the district works individually with students to accommodate their needs.
+New Hanover County Schools issued a statement declining to comment on the case, but said the district works individually with students to accommodate their needs.